Let a professional Art Therapist lead you in using your imagination and creativity to heal your wounds of the mind, body, and spirit.

 After 6 years of full time education, it was difficult to find a full time job.
 So, I had several part time jobs.
 I worked with seniors at an independent living facility as an activities coordinator; with developmentally delayed adolescents as a staff member in their group home; with children with Autism and their siblings; with adults with early onset dementia and Alzheimer's.
 Then I found a full time job as an Art Therapist in New Oxford, PA.
 I spent over 4 1/2 years working with children ages 2-18 as they suffered from many different diagnoses and circumstances that promoted various emotional and behavioral issues.

-Living in PA for the past 6+ years has been great!
-Here I am now in my 40's and running a private practice.
-This is the new dream!
-A studio model art therapy practice.
-To utilize all that I have learned in Rochester and throughout life to help others get through this existence we call life.
+Living in PA since 2012 has been great!
+Here I am now in my 40's and running a private practice and helping the south central PA community.
+I love to utilize all that I have learned in Rochester and throughout life to help others get through this existence we call life.
 We can be happy and healthy if we put our minds to it!

 My life has not been easy or happy, it has been littered with trauma and turmoil from an early age.
 I am a survivor of childhood sexual abuse, sexual assault as an adult, burglary, vandalism, bullying, depression, hypothyroidism, random medical conditions, grief and loss, anxiety, unemployment, etc. You get the idea.
 We all have our stories, but if we learn to cope with them, learn from them, and practice positive thinking, we can accomplish anything!

 Those letters behind my name mean that I have a Master of Science degree in Creative Arts Therapy, I am a registered and board certified art therapist, as well as a licensed professional counselor in the state of Pennsylvania.
 I have dedicated my career to helping others in the best way I know how- through art!
 I have an eclectic and humanistic approach to working with clients and I individualize my approach to suit each clients needs and personality as best as I can.
 I also incorporate techniques that are person-centered, solution-focused, and use cognitive behavioral therapy (CBT).
-I have also had training in Trauma Focused-CBT.
+I have also had training in Trauma Focused-CBT, and Internal Family Systems (IFS).

 I am credentialed by the Art Therapy Credentials Board, Inc. (ATCB), a national organization.
 I am governed to practice by the ATCB Code of Professional Practice, which you can view by clicking here and downloading the PDF file.
-I am also a member of the American Art Therapy Association (AATA) and I defer to their link below, as they have the best up to date info on art therapy, resources, and definitions.
+I defer to the American Art Therapy Association (AATA) link below, as they have the best up to date info on art therapy, resources, and definitions.
 You can click here to find more info on my PA state Professional Counselor license.

 Capital Blue Cross